smspillaz/reading/papers/dl/generalization/characterizing_structural_regularities_of_labeled_data_in_overparameterized_models.md

 ---
-title: Characterizing Structural Regularities of Labeled Data in Overparameterized Models
+title: "Characterizing Structural Regularities of Labeled Data in Overparameterized Models"
 ---